-The main TEAMx Observational Campaign (TOC) will bring together research groups and specialised instrumentation from all over the world.
-The focus of the campaign is the European Alps, with target areas in the Inn Valley (Austria), the Adige Valley (Italy), the Alpine Crest between these two, and the alpine foreland in southern Germany and in northern Italy.
-These target areas have been identified based on the scientific goals of TEAMx, the availability of existing measurement infrastructure and knowledge gained through previous research in these areas.
+The main TEAMx Observational Campaign (TOC) will span one complete year from autumn 2024 to autumn 2025.
+The focus of the campaign is the European Alps, with target areas in the Inn Valley (Austria), the Adige Valley (Italy), the Alpine Crest between these two, and the Alpine Foreland in Germany.

 Overview of the TEAMx study region.
 Map tiles are by Stamen Design under CC BY 3.0 with data by OpenStreetMap © OpenStreetMap contributors.

-The campaign will span one complete year (Spring 2024 to Spring 2025) and will include two Extensive Observation Periods (EOPs), one in summer and one in winter.
-In order to supplement the existing observations and monitoring networks in the study region, a considerable amount of additional instrumentation will be brought in during the campaign.
+A considerable amount of instrumentation will be brought into the target areas during the campaign.
 Ground-based in situ, remote sensing and aircraft measurements will provide detailed information about the three-dimensional structure of the mountain boundary layer: a dense network of meteorological and air quality monitoring stations will inform about near-surface conditions (in valleys as well as at crest-top); numerous eddy covariance stations over a range of surface types will provide information about near-surface turbulent exchange processes; and atmospheric profilers (including lidars, ceilometers, microwave radiometers and radars), radiosoundings and aircraft measurements will offer insights into the structure of the mountain boundary layer and various processes including cross-valley circulations, mountain venting, convection initiation and long-range transport.